-Exporting to Datadog using Section
+Exporting to Datadog using CloudFlow

 Monitoring with Datadog

-Here we provide a simple example of how to scrape Section metrics into Datadog by using a deployment of the Datadog Agent on Section itself as a project separate from your production workload project.
-The basic idea is that you need to run a Datadog Agent that regularly scrapes Section’s /federate endpoint to fetch metrics for your entire account, and writes the results into your Datadog cloud instance.
-We have another guide that shows how to do this with docker run
+Here we provide a simple example of how to scrape CloudFlow metrics into Datadog by using a deployment of the Datadog Agent on CloudFlow itself as a project separate from your production workload project.
+The basic idea is that you need to run a Datadog Agent that regularly scrapes CloudFlow’s /federate endpoint to fetch metrics for your entire account, and writes the results into your Datadog cloud instance.
+We have another guide that shows how to do this with docker run if you prefer.
+But here we show how to make a deployment to CloudFlow that runs 24x7 in a single location.
+A single Datadog agent collects metrics for all projects in your account.

 Obtain the following information from your instance of Datadog:

-: this will appear during the Datadog setup wizard.
+• DATADOG_API_KEY: this will appear during the Datadog setup wizard.
 Or generate one by visiting the API Keys area of Organization Settings.

-- Get started with Datadog.
+• Get started with Datadog.

-- Specifically, you are using the Datadog Agent, so you will want to learn about that.
+• Specifically, you are using the Datadog Agent, so you will want to learn about that.

 Deployment